Electrical Power Engineering (MSc) (2023 Entry)

 The aim of the module is to develop an advanced understanding and systematic analysis and design skills on integration of electrical machines and power electronics into up-to-date electrical drives with predefined and required control quality.
 It will include development of conceptual functional block diagrams of the electrical drives, their mathematical modelling and simulation, systematic design of required controllers, advanced analysis of steady state and dynamic drives’ characteristics, electrical schematics and modern practical implementation.

 Advanced Power Electronic Converters and Devices

 Practically all electronic equipment, whether domestic or industrial, requires power conditioning to deliver the energy for it to operate correctly.
 This is using electronics for power processing, not information processing.
 The applications vary widely from power supplies for laptops and mobile phone chargers, through industrial motor drives, hybrid and electric vehicle drives, electric rail transport, to solar and wind energy systems and power transmission and distribution systems.
-With the foundation of studying the module Power Electronics (ES3E0), this module will give you a wide range, in-depth and advanced knowledge of Power Electronics and Devices.
+This module will give you a wide range, in-depth and advanced knowledge of Power Electronics and Devices.